Namsos campaign: Allied counter-attack plans

-Narvik, Trondheim, Oslo, Bergen and other major Norwegian towns were seized on the first day of the campaign in a surprise attack.
-Elements of the Norwegian army were fighting the Germans north of Oslo.
-Both the British and French prime ministers and their military advisers were of one mind in deciding to retake Trondheim, link up with the Norwegians and block a German advance north.
-This would enable the Allies to interdict much of Germany's iron ore supplies.
+Narvik, Trondheim, Oslo, Bergen and other Norwegian towns were seized on the first day of the campaign in a surprise attack.
+Elements of the Norwegian army fought the Germans north of Oslo.
+The British and French prime ministers and their military advisers were of one mind in deciding to retake Trondheim, link up with the Norwegians and block a German advance north.
+This would enable the Allies to cut much of Germany's iron ore supply route.
 A bonus would be air and naval bases in northern Norway.

 It is at Trondheim that Norway becomes narrow, making it easier to block the Germans than further south.
 To turn the position, Germany would have to attack through Sweden, bringing that nation into the war on the Allied side.

-Retired Admiral of the Fleet Sir Roger Keyes, MP, repeatedly urged Churchill to seize Trondheim from the Germans, using obsolete battleships if necessary, and offered to lead the attack.
+The retired Admiral of the Fleet Sir Roger Keyes, MP, repeatedly urged Churchill to seize Trondheim from the Germans, using obsolete battleships if necessary, and offered to lead the attack.

-It was planned to force the entrance to Trondheimsfjord with battleships knocking out the Norwegian coastal artillery forts at the entrance, recently captured by the Germans.
-Then an amphibious landing would take the city.
+It was planned to force the entrance to Trondheimsfjord with battleships knocking out the Norwegian coastal forts at the entrance, recently captured by the Germans; an amphibious landing would take the city.
 It was also decided to land forces north and south of the fjord for a pincer attack on the city.
-The military officers responsible for these decisions were the chiefs of staff of the armed forces, Sir Dudley Pound of the Royal Navy, General Sir Edmund Ironside of the British Army and Air Chief Marshal Sir Cyril Newall of the Royal Air Force.
+The officers responsible for these decisions were the chiefs of staff of the armed forces, Sir Dudley Pound of the Royal Navy, General Sir Edmund Ironside of the British Army and Air Chief Marshal Sir Cyril Newall of the Royal Air Force (RAF).

-But the chiefs of staff of the British armed forces got cold feet.
-The forcing of the narrows was reduced to a demonstration, with the main thrust being the two pincers.
+The chiefs of staff had second thoughts; the forcing of the narrows was reduced to a demonstration, with the main thrust being the two pincers.
 This eliminated the immediate use of the Trondheim airfields by the RAF.
 It also meant that the military forces would face German naval units in the fjord as well as Luftwaffe units in the air.
-Churchill was very disappointed, but faced the combined opposition of his naval advisers as well as the heads of the army and air force.
-He had to back down.
-Keyes was apoplectic, and this event, more than any, convinced him to join in an attack on the Government at the end of the Norwegian campaign.
-See the Norway Debate for particulars.
+Churchill was disappointed but faced the combined opposition of his naval advisers as well as the heads of the army and the RAF and had to back down.
+Keyes was apoplectic and this event, more than any, convinced him to join in an attack on the Government at the end of the Norwegian campaign.